-Half-credit courses are weighted as one half of a course.
-This figures in the computation of the GPA in two ways:
+- Half-credit courses are weighted as one half of a course.
+For example,

 - A grade of A in a half-credit course is worth 2 points, a B is worth 1.5 points, and so on;